-- Spain’s food, beverage and agricultural processing sectors continue to consolidate its position and importance in the country.
+Spain’s food, beverage, and agricultural processing sectors continue to consolidate their position and importance in the country.
 Spain has one of the most competitive food processing industries in Europe, which makes this sector an important target for U.S. food ingredient exporters.

-- Principal agricultural exports to Spain from the U.S. in 2019 included tree nuts, soybeans, forest products, fish products, distilled spirits, and coarse grains (excluding corn) in this order.
+Principal agricultural exports to Spain from the United States in 2021 included tree nuts, soybeans and soybean meal, distilled spirits, forest products, seafood products, distillers’ grains, and pulses, in this order.

-- The U.S.-E U Organic Equivalence Agreement has been in effect since June 2012.
+The U.S.-EU Organic Equivalence Agreement came into effect in June 2012.
 As a result, products certified as organic for one market can be sold as organic in the other market.

-- Note that the Foreign Agriculture Service provides market information for Spain and Portugal.
-Please visit the Foreign Agricultural Service web to access all these reports.
+Note that the Foreign Agriculture Service provides market information for Spain.
+Please visit the Foreign Agricultural Service website to access all these reports.